Plantar fibromatosis: Diagnosis

 A combination of physical examination of the arch and plantar fascia, as well as ultrasound imaging by a physician is the usual path to diagnosis.

-An MRI Scan (Magnetic Resonance Imaging) is usually the imaging of choice to determine between other possible conditions such as ganglion cysts.
+An MRI (Magnetic Resonance Imaging) scan is usually the imaging of choice to determine between other possible conditions such as ganglion cysts.
 MRI tends to be more accurate than x-ray or ultrasound, showing the full extent of the condition.

 Treatment

 Although the origin of the disease is unknown, there is speculation that it is an aggressive healing response to small tears in the plantar fascia, almost as if the fascia over-repairs itself following an injury.
 There is also some evidence that it might be genetic.

 In the early stages, when the nodule is single and/or smaller, it is recommended to avoid direct pressure to the nodule(s).
 Soft inner soles on footwear and padding may be helpful.

 MRI and sonogram (diagnostic ultrasound) are effective in showing the extent of the lesion, but cannot reveal the tissue composition.
 Even then, recognition of the imaging characteristics of plantar fibromatoses can help in the clinical diagnosis.

 Surgery of Ledderhose's disease is difficult because tendons, nerves, and muscles are located very closely to each other.
 Additionally, feet have to carry heavy load, and surgery might have unpleasant side effects.
 If surgery is performed, the biopsy is predominantly cellular and frequently misdiagnosed as fibrosarcoma.
 Since the diseased area (lesion) is not encapsulated, clinical margins are difficult to define.
 As such, portions of the diseased tissue may be left in the foot after surgery.
 Inadequate excision is the leading cause of recurrence.

 Radiotherapy has been shown to reduce the size of the nodules and reduce the pain associated with them.
-It is approximately 80% effective, with minimal side-effects.
+It is approximately 80% effective, with minimal side effects.

 Post-surgical radiation treatment may decrease recurrence.
 There has also been variable success in preventing recurrence by administering gadolinium.
-Skin grafts have been shown to control recurrence of the disease.
+Skin grafts have been shown to control the recurrence of the disease.

-In few cases shock waves also have been reported to at least reduce pain and enable walking again.
-Currently in the process of FDA approval is the injection of collagenase.
-Recently successful treatment of Ledderhose with cryosurgery (also called cryotherapy) has been reported.
+Extracorporeal shock wave therapy (ESWT) has, in some cases, been reported to significantly reduce pain and improve walking ability in patients with plantar fibromatosis.
+Collagenase injection, FDA-approved for Dupuytren's contracture with favorable outcomes, showed no benefit in a reported case of plantar fibromatosis.
+Cryotherapy has also been reported as an effective treatment for Ledderhose disease, with an approximate 80% success rate and potentially lower recurrence than conventional surgery.